Your child didn't get a place at your preferred school

 Appealing a school's decision

-You can appeal a decision about a pre-school, primary or post-primary school place if you think they didn't correctly apply their published admissions criteria.
+You can appeal a decision about a pre-school, primary or post-primary school place if you think the school didn't apply or correctly apply its published admissions criteria.
 The placement letter will explain your right to appeal the school's decision.

 - a nursery school/unit